The Mendoza lab's team includes full-time staff members and part-time employees who assist with studies.

 to learn more about available opportunities in the following areas:

-The research assessment specialists are trained members of the research team and are involved in many parts of the research process.
-The research assessment specialists are in charge of recruiting students and their parents to be part of the study, collecting data during assessments and managing data to ensure everything is complete and accurate.
-While research assessment specialists may take on specific roles and responsibilities, they all work together as a team to ensure the study runs smoothly.
+The research assistants are trained members of the research team and are involved in many parts of the research process.
+The research assistants are in charge of recruiting students and their parents to be part of the study, collecting data during assessments and managing data to ensure everything is complete and accurate.
+While research assistants may take on specific roles and responsibilities, they all work together as a team to ensure the study runs smoothly.

 Health Promotion Specialists